mpossumatoctc/datim-user-management/src/schema/schema.md

   - fn - JavaScript function expression [or]
   - get - JavaScript function expression to be used as a getter
   - args - array of arguments bound to the fn defined (cannot be used with "get")
-+ filter - array or string representing JavaScript expression(s) that will run against the dataset
++ filter - array or string representing JavaScript expression(s) that will run against the dataset.
+The value returned will become the new dataset - a value must be returned if using a filter expression

 ### Static Data Set (type = "static")
 Defines static data to be used within the application